chiltom/small-language-model/.ipynb_checkpoints/notes-checkpoint.md

 `torch.arange(start=0, end, step=1, *) -> Tensor`: Returns a 1-D tensor of size ((end-start)/step) with values from the interval [`start`, `end`) taken with common difference `step` beginning from `start`.

+`torch.transpose(input, dim0, dim1) -> Tensor`: Returns a tensor that is a transposed version of `input`.
+The given dimensions `dim0` and `dim1` are swapped.

+`torch.no_grad(orig_func=None)`: Context-manager that disables gradient calculation.
+- Disabling gradient calculation is useful for inference, when you are sure that you will not call `Tensor.backward()`.
+It will reduce memory consumption for computations that would otherwise have `requires_grad=True`.

 ## `torch.Tensor` Class and Method Explanations
 A `torch.Tensor` is a multi-dimensional matrix containing elements of a single data type.